top of page

 Moreover, the verb-finality of Turkish means that, in a complex sentence (with a subordinate clause), the verb of the subordinate clause needs to be nominalized so that not to violate the Turkish canonical verb-final word order: S-O-V. These nominalized verbs, called verbals, can also function as adjectives or nouns.

-It Is All About the Turkish Verb
+It Is All About the Verb

 The peculiarity of the Turkish language makes Turkish verb (in its finite form) the essential link within a sentence, the thread that ties all its elements.
 If we map the phrase-based structure of a regular Turkish sentence, we will see that most phrases are verbal, with the verb being the head governing its dependent: While having no direct linking with each other, the constituents are held together as one sentence through their relations with the verb.